 Begins 11 March 2021: This training involves participating in a year-long programme consisting of experiential workshops, reading, writing, peer practise group and supervision.

 Christchurch.
-20 March 2021 and 14 August 2021.
-Two Couple Therapy Training Days.
+14 August 2021.
+Couple Therapy Training Day.
 A workshop for people who work with individuals and/or couples.
 Trainer: Walter Logeman.

 Karitane: 15 – 19 September 2021.
 This experientially based training includes both theoretical and practical components.
 This is part of the training for Dunedin trainees, Christchurch Intermediate/Advanced group trainees and the workshop is open to others.
 This workshop is suitable for anyone working in the human relations fields.